JayaswalPrateek/MyCSnotesForME/Cpp.md

 - Pointer Arithmetic
 	- dereferencing is not needed.
 	- subtracting 2 pointers pointing to different indices of an integer Array can be divided by 4 to get how many indices far are the 2 pointers.
+	- doing `p+=2` moves the pointer by 8 bytes instead of 2 bytes if it is pointing to integer array.
 	- this is
 		```cpp
 		#include <iostream>